hashicorp/next-mdx-remote/README.md

 ### Caveats

 There's only one caveat here, which is that `import` cannot be used **inside** an MDX file.
-If you need to use components in your MDX files, they should be provided through the second argument to the `hydrate` and `renderToString` functions.
+If you need to use components in your MDX files, they should be provided through the second argument to the `useHydrate` and `renderToString` functions.

 Hopefully this makes sense, since in order to work, imports must be relative to a file path, and this library allows content to be loaded from anywhere, rather than only loading local content from a set file path.

 ## Security

 This library evaluates a string of JavaScript on the client side, which is how it hydrates the MDX content.
 Evaluating a string into javascript can be a dangerous practice if not done carefully, as it can enable XSS attacks.
-It's important to make sure that you are only passing the `mdxSource` input generated by the `render-to-string` function to `hydrate`, as instructed in the documentation. **Do not pass user input into `hydrate`.**
+It's important to make sure that you are only passing the `mdxSource` input generated by the `render-to-string` function to `useHydrate`, as instructed in the documentation. **Do not pass user input into `useHydrate`.**

-If you have a CSP on your website that disallows code evaluation via `eval` or `new Function()`, you will need to loosen that restriction in order to utilize the `hydrate` function, which can be done using [`unsafe-eval`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/script-src#common_sources).
+If you have a CSP on your website that disallows code evaluation via `eval` or `new Function()`, you will need to loosen that restriction in order to utilize the `useHydrate` function, which can be done using [`unsafe-eval`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/script-src#common_sources).

 ### Usage Without Hydration

-It's also worth noting that you do not _have_ to use `hydrate` on the client side — but without it, you will get a server-rendered result, meaning no ability to react to user input, etc. To do this, pass the `renderedOutput` prop of the object returned by `renderToString` to [`dangerouslySetInnerHTML`](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml):
+It's also worth noting that you do not _have_ to use `useHydrate` on the client side — but without it, you will get a server-rendered result, meaning no ability to react to user input, etc. To do this, pass the `renderedOutput` prop of the object returned by `renderToString` to [`dangerouslySetInnerHTML`](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml):

 ```jsx
 import renderToString from 'next-mdx-remote/render-to-string'